seulba/CEG3006-Project-Group-8/README.md

 I contributed significantly to the project by actively participating in discussions and providing valuable ideas for the V2P implementation.
-I assisted in documenting the team’s design process, including decision logs that captured trade offs between different communication protocols, safety mechanisms and real world constraints.
+I assisted in documenting the team’s design process, including decision logs that captured trade offs between different communication protocols, safety considerations and real world constraints.
 I contributed to the evaluation of technical alternatives, analysing feasibility and assessing potential impacts on system performance and reliability.
 Throughout the project, I helped ensure the design was both logically structured, technically sound and collaborated effectively with the team to make informed engineering decisions.
-It helped improve my analytical thinking skills and contribute to delivering a technical sound solution.
+This project helped to strengthen my analytical thinking skills by requiring me to examine problems more carefully, consider different perspectives, and evaluate the advantages and limitations of each possible solution.
+Through this process, I became more mindful of how technical decisions can affect the overall system, rather than focusing only on individual components.
 </details>

 <details>